RACV Logo

 • Bhaktapur - Leader-led walking tour.

-• Kathmandu - Cooking class at Sungava Nepal.
+• Kathmandu - Cooking class.

 • Pokhara - Phewa Tal Lake boat trip.